drangar/assetbuilder/help-topics/faq.md

 6. Can I upload/download files/folders to the built-in IDE?
    Yes, one can right-click on the left hand pane in the IDE and choose to upload/download/delete/copy files/folders etc.

+7. Can I provide feedback (possible bugs, insufficient documentation, suggestions for additional parameterization/functionality etc) on existing assets?
+   Today one would need to identify the author for the asset, this is displayed on the asset library screen.
+Contact them via slack to make suggestions.
+We are working on a more efficient method/screen to do this, should be available shortly.

+8. What if I want changes to an asset and the author is not available to make changes immediately?
+   Today you will need to make a copy of the asset, make changes and use it.
+We are working on a more efficient method/screen to do this, should be available shortly.